Ongoing feedback in performance management: How to build a workplace feedback culture

 So, what makes up a feedback culture?
 Why is it important?
 And how can you create one in your organisation?

-What is a feedback culture?
+What is ongoing feedback in performance management?

 A feedback culture is a habit fostered in the workplace that encourages employees to share feedback.
 It enables people to speak up to their line managers and colleagues, identifying positive results and also highlighting when things could be improved.
 Concerns are heard and discussed among colleagues, managers and direct reports constructively.